Corbin Burnes

-Corbin Brian Burnes (born October 22, 1994) is an American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
-He was drafted by the Brewers in the fourth round of the 2016 Major League Baseball draft, and made his MLB debut in 2018.
-He won the National League Cy Young Award in 2021.
+Corbin Brian Burnes (born October 22, 1994) is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
+He has previously played in MLB for the Milwaukee Brewers and Baltimore Orioles.

+Burnes was selected by the Brewers in the fourth round of the 2016 MLB draft, and made his MLB debut with them in 2018.
+He is a four-time All-Star, and won the National League (NL) Cy Young Award in 2021, after leading the NL in earned run average (ERA).
+He led the NL in strikeouts in 2022.

 Amateur career

 Burnes attended Centennial High School in Bakersfield, California.
 In 2013, his senior year, he had a 9–4 win–loss record with a 2.23 earned run average (ERA) in 22 appearances.
 After high school, he enrolled and played college baseball at Saint Mary's College of California.
 In 2015, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
 In 2016, his junior year, he posted a 9–2 record with a 2.48 ERA in 16 starts.
 After the season, he was drafted by the Milwaukee Brewers in the fourth round of the 2016 Major League Baseball draft.